ONBOARDING

 • After the adjudication screen users felt the final screens were too much

-• Partner benefits was a very popular section among our test users, with high number of users mentioning that it is deciding factor for them and should be made available even earlier in the flow.
+• Partner benefits were highly popular among test users, with many citing them as a key deciding factor and recommending they be introduced earlier in the flow.

-• Tech limitations required "set your preferences" to be before the adjudication screen.
-This posed issues as it would be an unusual experience for users to select card delivery before being approved.
+• Tech limitations required 'set your preferences' to appear before the adjudication screen, creating an unusual experience where users had to select card delivery before approval.

 REVISED FINAL SCREENS